 Font and Colors

 The logo’s additional color is white.
-Indicates the athletes’ youth first steps in the world of big sport.
+Indicates the athletes’ first steps in the world of big sport.